 - Start a conversation using answers to teens’ 10 frequently asked questions about drugs and health.

-- View videos and explore the activities and discussion questions in the Teacher’s Guide for NDAFW Videos.
+- View videos and explore the activities and discussion questions in the NIDA Scientist Virtual Q&A Videos: Teacher’s Guide.

 - Take the National Drug & Alcohol IQ Challenge.
 Test students’ knowledge about drugs and alcohol with this short, interactive quiz, available in English and Spanish, that can be used on mobile devices.